Rape by gender: Rape of males by males

 Rape by males against males has been heavily stigmatized.
 According to psychologist Sarah Crome, fewer than 1 in 10 male-male rapes are reported.
 As a group, male rape victims reported a lack of services and support, and legal systems are often ill-equipped to deal with this type of crime.

 Several studies argue that male-male prisoner rape, as well as female-female prisoner rape, are common types of rape which go unreported even more frequently than rape in the general population.
 The rape of men by men has been documented as a weapon of terror in warfare (see Wartime sexual violence).
 Seventy-six percent of male political prisoners in El Salvador surveyed in the 1980s described at least one incidence of sexual torture, and a study of 6,000 concentration-camp inmates in Sarajevo found that 80% of men reported having been raped.
-In the case of the Syrian Civil War (2011–present), the male detainees experienced sexual abuse such as being forced to sit on a broken glass bottle, having their genitals tied to a heavy bag of water, or being forced to watch the rape of another detainee by the officials.
+In the case of the Syrian Civil War (2011–2024), the male detainees experienced sexual abuse such as being forced to sit on a broken glass bottle, having their genitals tied to a heavy bag of water, or being forced to watch the rape of another detainee by the officials.